Get a Running Start at Clark College

 Hannah Erickson, Communications & Marketing

-VANCOUVER, Wash. – High school sophomores and juniors can learn how to take the next step in their education by attending one of two optional Running Start Information Night sessions at Clark College.
+VANCOUVER, Wash. – High school sophomores and juniors can learn how to take the next step in their education by attending one of three optional Running Start Information Night sessions at Clark College.

-The identical sessions will be held 7:00-8:00 p.m. on Wednesday, Feb.
-1 and Wednesday, Feb.
-22, 2017, in the Clark College gymnasium in the O’Connell Sports Center, located on the southwest corner of Clark College’s main campus.
+The identical sessions will be held 7:00-8:00 p.m. on Wednesday, Jan.
+24; Wednesday, Feb.
+28; and Wednesday, March 7.
+All three events, which are free and open to the public, will be held in the Clark College gymnasium in the O’Connell Sports Center, located on the southwest side of Clark College’s main campus.

 Running Start allows eligible juniors and seniors to earn college credit while they fulfill their high school graduation requirements.
 Running Start students attend Clark classes along with “regular” college students.
-They can choose from a full range of academic and professional/technical courses as long as the students meet the criteria and the classes are college-level.
+They can choose from a full range of academic and professional and technical courses as long as the students meet the criteria and the classes are college-level.

 The program, which can significantly reduce the cost of a four-year college degree, has proven popular in Southwest Washington.
 Some Running Start students are so motivated that they earn their associate degree from Clark at the same time that they earn their high school diploma.
-According to Associate Director of Running Start Linda Calvert, these annual information nights frequently attract hundreds of interested students and parents to the college, which is why the college hosts two sessions.
-Fall Quarter 2016 Clark College welcomed 2432 Running Start students, which was up by 163 from the previous year.
+These annual information nights frequently attract hundreds of interested students and parents to the college, which is why the college is hosting three sessions this year.
+Fall Quarter 2017 Clark College welcomed 2,484 Running Start students, up by 2 percent from the previous year.

 Running Start students pay for books, transportation, and some fees, but do not pay full Clark College tuition.
 Students can be part-time or full-time in Running Start.
 Fees are subject to change by the Washington State Legislature.
 A fee waiver is available for those demonstrating financial need.